JesperKreuk/MPC_MED/README.md

 For solving the MIQP optimization the following toolbox is used:
 * Gurobi optimizer (911)

-Any of the three aforementioned main files can be run after these are installation
+Any of the three aforementioned main files can be run after these are installed

+## License
 The code is available for Academic or Non-Profit Organization Noncommercial research use only.